Skip to main content

 • Poor credit history or low credit score: A history of late payments, bankruptcies or other negative credit events can significantly impact your ability to qualify.

-• Unstable income or high debt-to-income ratio: Loan providers usually prefer borrowers with consistent and stable income.
-If your income is irregular or insufficient, it may raise concerns about your ability to make regular payments.
+• Unstable income or high DTI: Loan providers usually prefer borrowers with consistent and stable income.
+If your income is irregular or insufficient to manage existing debts, it may raise concerns.

 Alternatives to a HELOC

-If a HELOC isn’t the best option for you, you may want to consider these alternatives:
+If a HELOC doesn’t seem like the right option for you, you may want to consider these alternatives:

 • Credit cards: Credit cards offer a revolving line of credit and require minimum monthly payments.
 One potential advantage is that credit cards can be useful for smaller, short-term expenses.

 Each alternative has different benefits and drawbacks.
-It’s important to consider your entire financial situation, the amount of money needed and repayment capabilities before selecting the option that meets your needs.
+You may want to consider your entire financial situation, the amount of money needed and repayment capabilities before selecting the option that meets your needs.

 In summary